 James Whiteside's talent is impossible to ignore.
-A principal dancer for the American Ballet Theater since 2013, a year after he'd joined as a soloist following a successful decade at the Boston Ballet, the multitalented artist has played a plethora of major roles as well as begun exploring dance theater and built a choreography career.
-His work New American Romance will have its New York premiere next week during his company's fall season, marking the first time ABT will present his choreography.
-Naturally, he has four works to perform in as well, including Twyla Tharp's acclaimed Deuce Coupe and the world premiere of Gemma Bond's A Time There Was, so it's safe to say the next week-and-a-half will be a hectic but rewarding one for the accomplished dancer.
-But beyond this, we know what he did last summer, and it was nothing short of becoming a fashion muse.
+In 2013, he ascended to the role of principal dancer for the American Ballet Theatre just a year after he'd joined the company as a soloist.
+This, of course, followed a successful decade at the Boston Ballet.
+Beyond the long list of major roles he's danced, Whiteside has begun to build a career as a choreographer as well as exploring the boundaries dance theater.
+His work New American Romance will have its New York premiere next week during his company's fall season, marking his ABT choreography debut.
+Naturally, he'll perform four works as well, including Twyla Tharp's acclaimed Deuce Coupe and the world premiere of Gemma Bond's A Time There Was.
+It's safe to say the next week-and-a-half will be hectic but rewarding for the accomplished dancer. the ever-moving Whiteside is no stranger to a hectic schedule.
+Last summer, in the midst of a busy ABT season, Whiteside jetted to Paris Fashion Week to star in a new role - one as a fashion muse.

 For one afternoon this past June, Paris’s École des Beaux-Arts transformed from elegant art school to the imaginary sculpture garden of the great Monsieur Baun for designer Thom Browne’s Spring 2020 menswear show.
 Browne transported his audience to 1772, imagining the one night a year that Monsieur Baun breaks his reclusion and allows guests into his garden to marvel at his art.
 Whiteside, portraying Baun, entertained Browne’s guests with a dazzling self-choreographed performance, all while sporting an 18th-century French-inspired seersucker tutu and matching sportscoat.
 Browne’s sport-infused line also had Whiteside in a red, white, and blue sweatband with lips painted to match, juxtaposed against a powdered face that would have left even Marie Antoinette (who turned out to be an inspiration for the designer's women's collection this September) feeling jealous.